slee0630-uw/Seattle_EV_Charging_Stations/README.md

 </p>

 ## Goals
 Our main goal was to make the process of finding EV chargers as quick, easy, and accessible as possible.
-To do this, we incoporated a filtering feature that allows users to enter their preferences for charging level (all levels, Standard plug, AC plug, or DC plug), availability, price (paid or free), and distance from their current location (within 1, 5, or 10 miles from them) to provide as seamless an experience as possible for their search.
+To do this, we incorporated a filtering feature that allows users to enter their preferences for charging level (all levels, Standard plug, AC plug, or DC plug), availability, price (paid or free), and distance from their current location (within 1, 5, or 10 miles from them) to provide as seamless an experience as possible for their search.
 By analyzing the current distribution of EV charging stations throughout our project, urban planners and policy makers will be able to better understand the EV infrastructure network and make more efficient decisions for future expansion and sustainable city development.

 ## Main Functions
 When users first open the web map they will see a map of Seattle with various color-coded icons scattered around the city, which is explained by the legend in the bottom right corner that allows users to identify the power level of the charger based on the color of the icon.
-On the left side of the screen, there is a list of all Seattle of charging stations (with a button that allows users to input filters if desired).
+On the left side of the screen, there is a list of all Seattle charging stations (with a button that allows users to input filters if desired).

 <p align="center">
   <img src="images/finalimage1.png" width="75%">